JumpyJumpy/stat628/README.md

 Note: R package `tidyverse`, `car`, `ggplot2` and `MASS` are required to run `BodyFat2.R` and make sure that there is a `data` subdirectory containing `BodyFat.csv` (i.e. `"./data/BodyFat.csv"`) in the working directory when running `BodyFat2.R`.

 ## How to use
-Shiny Application: You can run in , also in website https://wangcongming95.shinyapps.io/test/
+Shiny Application: You can run `BodyFat_app.R`, or on https://wangcongming95.shinyapps.io/test/
 ## Questions
+Haoyue Shi hshi87@wisc.edu
+Yijin Guan yguan37@wisc.edu
+Zihan Zhao zzhao387@wisc.edu
-Haoyue Shi hshi87@wisc.edu;Yijin Guan yguan37@wisc.edu;Zihan Zhao zzhao387@wisc.edu;Shubo Lin slin268@wisc.edu
+Shubo Lin slin268@wisc.edu